-- 1. A member of the Company entitled to attend, speak and vote at the meeting shall be entitled to appoint more than one (1) proxy (subject always to a maximum of two (2) proxies at each meeting) to attend, participate, speak and vote in his stead.
-A proxy may but need not be a member of the Company.
-However, his attendance at the general meeting shall automatically revoke the proxy form and proxy's authority. - 2.
-Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991 ("SICDA"), it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 3.
-Where a member of the Company is an exempt authorised nominee as defined under SICDA which holds ordinary shares in the Company for the multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 4.
-Where a member or the authorised nominee appoint two (2) proxies, or where an exempt authorised nominee appoints two (2) or more proxies, the proportion of shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies. - 5.
-The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or, if the appointer is a corporation, either under its common seal or under the hand of an officer or attorney of the corporation duly authorised in writing.
+- 1. For the purpose of determining a member who shall be entitled to attend, speak and vote at the forthcoming 22nd AGM, the Company shall be requesting a Record of Depositors as at 21 August 2020.
+Only a depositor whose name appears on such Record of Depositors shall be entitled to attend, speak and vote at the said meeting as well as for appointment of proxy(ies) or authorised representative to attend, speak and vote on his/her stead. - 2.
+A member of the Company entitled to attend, speak and vote at the meeting shall be entitled to appoint more than one (1) proxy to attend, participate, speak and vote in his stead.
+A proxy must be 18 years and above, and may but need not be a member of the Company.
+Where a member appoints more than one (1) proxy, the appointments shall be invalid unless the member specifies the proportion of the member's shareholdings to be represented by each proxy. - 3.
+Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991 ("SICDA"), it may appoint more than one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 4.
+Where a member of the Company is an exempt authorised nominee as defined under SICDA which holds ordinary shares in the Company for the multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds but the proportion of holdings to be represented by each proxy must be specified. - 5.
+The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or, if the appointer is a corporation, either under its common seal or under the hand of its officer or attorney of the corporation duly authorised in writing. - 6.
+The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy of that power or authority shall be deposited as follows, not less than 48 hours before the time appointed for holding the meeting or adjourned meeting at which the person named in the instrument proposes to vote, or, in case of a poll, not less than 24 hours before the time appointed for the taking of the poll, and in default the instrument of proxy shall not be treated as valid: - (a) Deposit Hardcopy of Proxy Form

-Special Resolution 1 (Please refer to Explanatory Note 7)

-- 6. The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy of that power or authority shall be deposited at the Share Registrar's office at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur or alternatively, the Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur not less than 48 hours before the time appointed for holding the meeting or any adjournment thereof. - 7.
-For the purpose of determining a member who shall be entitled to attend, speak and vote at the forthcoming 21st AGM, the Company shall be requesting a Record of Depositors as at 22 August 2019.
-Only a depositor whose name appears on such Record of Depositors shall be entitled to attend, speak and vote at the said meeting as well as for appointment of proxy(ies) or authorised representative to attend, speak and vote on his/her stead. - 8.
+To the Company's Share Registrar office at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur or alternatively, its Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur.

+(b) Deposit of Proxy Form Electronically

+To Tricor Investor & Issuing House Services Sdn Bhd ("TIIH Online") at https://tiih.online.
+For further information on the electronic lodgement of Proxy Form, kindly refer to the Administrative Guide.

+- (c) The above Proxy Forms must be deposited accordingly latest by Tuesday, 25 August 2020 by 9.30 a.m. - 7.
 Pursuant to Rule 8.31A(1) of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice will be put to vote by way of a poll.